 Developing the essential building blocks of literacy, necessary for every child, is core work for Foundation to Year Two teachers (Hill, 2021; Snow et al., 1998).
 This advice has been devised to assist teaching and planning by proposing structures for daily literacy lessons for Foundation to Level Two students.
 This acknowledges the multitude of competing factors that impact curriculum planning, choice of pedagogy and teaching practice.

-Early literacy teaching is challenging and complex in nature, requiring focus on building a strong foundation for each of the English language modes:
+Early literacy teaching is challenging and complex, requiring a focus on building a strong foundation for each of the English language modes:

 This advice sets out to provide:

 - examples of literacy lesson structures that can be adapted or modified to address the learning needs of students, with specific reference to the English language modes,

-- links to DET documents that complement and support the daily teaching of literacy, and
+- links to our documents that complement and support the daily teaching of literacy, and

 - suggestions on how to differentiate and engage students with their literacy learning.